 Switching to solar power can help decrease your energy expenses.
 Be sure to consider these aspects when judging the cost and value of solar panels.

 Solar panel costs vary based on system capacity and the technology used.
 The typical Craig solar array has a capacity of 5.1 kilowatts.
-Homeowners in the area should expect to pay approximately $3,980 per kilowatt; the average Craig homeowners spends roughly $14,301 on a new solar system after accounting for federal tax breaks.
+Homeowners in the area should expect to pay approximately $3,980 per kilowatt; the average Craig homeowners spends roughly $14,301 on a new solar array after accounting for federal tax breaks.
 (Some homeowners prefer to lease solar panels to lower their upfront costs.)
-A personalized quote from a local solar provider will account for factors such as the capacity, panel type, and size of the planned system, and should include fees for preliminary work, permit fees, and labor.
+A personalized quote from a local solar provider will account for things like the panel type, capacity, and size of the planned system, and should include fees for preliminary work, labor, and permit fees.

 Incentive Type: Sales Tax Incentive